gophergala/gollage/README.md

 Ideas are starting to flow, pages are starting to form, morale is at an all-time high.
 Bathroom break imminent, caffeine likely to blame.

+## Unholy things are happening

+You know it's bad when you've resorted to turing a Javascript algorithm into Go, gross.
+Also I have no idea what I'm doing, how do I image?